-- · Net Assets (the top half), and - Reserves (the bottom half).
+- Net Assets (the top half), and - Reserves (the bottom half).

-The Council continues to maintain a strong balance sheet with net assets of £676m.
+The Council continues to maintain a strong balance sheet with net assets of £675m.
 With a current ratio (current assets/current liabilities) of 2.2:1, the Council is able to pay all its short term liabilities with current assets and is holding cash and cash equivalents of £28m.

-Non-current assets including:

-- Property, plant & equipment

-- Heritage assets

-- Intangible assets

-- Investment property

-- Long term debtors

-Non-current assets have a life of more than one year.
+Non-current assets including: Property, plant & equipment Heritage assets Intangible assets Investment property Long term debtors Non-current assets have a life of more than one year.
 For most authorities, including Norwich City Council, the biggest balance by far is property, plant and equipment.
 These are tangible (i.e. physical) assets that are used to deliver the authority's objectives and services.
 With some exceptions they need an existing use value.
 Any changes in valuations are matched by changes in reserves (generally the unusable revaluation reserve).

-Plant, property and equipment has been valued at £921.4m as at 31 March 201 - an increase of £58.2m from the prior year mainly driven by asset additions of £25m and an upwards revaluations on council dwellings of £34m.
-The Council dwelling valuations are undertaken annual by qualified valuers.
+Plant, property and equipment has been valued at £921 4m as at 31 March 2018 valued at £921.4m as at 31 March 2018 - an increase of £58.2m from the prior year mainly driven by asset additions of £25m and upwards revaluations on council dwellings of £34m.
+The Council dwelling valuations are undertaken annually by qualified valuers.